cchapmanbird/EMRI-FoM/README.md

 # EMRI Figures of Merit (FoMs) Computation

 This repository contains codes for computing Figures of Merit (FoMs) related to Extreme Mass Ratio Inspirals (EMRIs).
+## TODO

+List of tasks:
+- obtain Fisher for Red Book sources
+- horizon redshift for sources
+- define what good is

 ## Installation Instructions